skip to content

 00:23:14 - Anthony Campolo

-You should actually open this like in.
-Because right now oh yeah, you.
-Yeah, exactly.
+You should actually open this in VS Code.
+Because right now... oh yeah, yeah, exactly.

 00:23:20 - Nick Taylor

 Okay, cool.
-All right.
-Gonna close this a bit.
+All right, gonna close this a bit.
 It's kind of huge now.
-Okay, so.
-All right, so we got a bunch of things in here.
-Do you want to maybe before we start digging into things, do you want to maybe briefly explain the folder first off?
+Okay, so we got a bunch of things in here.
+Before we start digging into things, do you want to maybe briefly explain the folders first off?

 00:23:35 - Anthony Campolo